koandgo/LLM_Hackathon_2025/README.md

 1. Open **`txt_to_eln_wrapper.ipynb`**.
 2. Paste your **audio file** into the input cell.
-3. Run the notebook to generate **structured HTML** (and optional JSON) you can save into your ELN.
+3. Run the notebook to generate **.eln** file to upload to web interface.

 > Tip: keep short example transcripts handy for quick demos.

----

-## Demo data & examples

-- Use a short example transcript (e.g., weighing reagents, solvent volumes, temperature ramps).
-- Show before/after: free-form text → clean ELN HTML table.
-- Save the HTML snippet into your ELN to prove integration.

 ---

 ## Contributing